-The MAX3162 is an unique device for it contains both RS-232 and RS-485 receivers and transmitters.
-This wide range of communication devices contained within a single IC enables an individual to convert bidirectionally between RS-232 and RS-485 signals.
-The circuit in Figure 8 illustrates the MAX3162 configured to bidirectionally convert RS-232 and RS-485 signals in a point-to-point application.
+The MAX3162 is a very unique device for it contains both RS-232 and RS-485 receivers and transmitters.
+This wide range of communication devices contained within a single device enables an individual to convert bi-directionally between RS-232 and RS-485 signals.
+The circuit in Figure 8 illustrates the MAX3162 configured to bi-directionally convert RS-232 and RS-485 signals in a point-to-point application.

 Figure 8.
-The MAX3162 converts bidirectionally between RS-232 and RS-485 signals in a point-to-point application.
+The above figure utilizes the MAX3162 to convert bi-directionally between RS-232 and RS-485 signals in a point-to-point application.

-Figure 9 shows the MAX3162 configured as an RS-232/RS-485 multipoint protocol translator.
-The direction of translation is controlled through the RTS signal, R1IN.
-The single-ended RS-232 receiver-input signal is translated to a differential RS-485 transmitter output.
-Similarly, a differential RS-485 receiver-input signal is translated to a single-ended RS-232 transmitter output.
-RS-232 data received on R2IN is transmitted as an RS-485 signal on Z and Y. RS-485 signals received on A and B are transmitted as an RS-232 signal on T10UT.
+Figure 9 shows the MAX3162 configured as an RS-232/RS-485 multi-point protocol translator.
+The direction of translation is controlled through the RTS signal R1IN.
+The single-ended RS-232 receiver input signal is translated to a differential RS-485 transmitter output.
+Similarly, a differential RS-485 receiver input signal is translated to a single-ended RS-232 transmitter output.
+RS-232 data received on R2IN is transmitted as an RS-485 signal on Z and Y. RS-485 signals received on A and B are transmitted as an RS-232 signal on T1OUT.

-The RTS line is a common means for controlling bus direction in circuits that convert from RS-232 to RS-485.
+The RTS line offers a common means for controlling bus direction in circuits that convert from RS-232 to RS-485.
 This line on the RS-232 port controls whether the RS-485 transceiver acts as a transmitter or a receiver (Figure 9).
-Note that the system cannot be sure that a byte of data in the UART's transmit buffer has been transmitted unless the system monitors the RS-485 driver input, DI.
-That is, the system must either allow a fixed time delay or actively monitor the DI input before using the DE input to change the bus direction.
+Note that the system cannot be sure that a byte of data in the UART's transmit buffer has been transmitted unless the system monitors the RS-485 driver input (DI).
+That is, the system must either allow for a fixed time delay or actively monitor the DI input before using the DE input to change the bus direction.

 Other direction-control techniques include using a microcontroller and driving the DE input with data while pulling the A-B lines apart (connecting a pull-up resistor from A to 5V and connecting a pull-down resistor from B to ground).
 The value of these resistors varies with cable capacitance, but is typically $1k\Omega$.

 Figure 9.
-The MAX3162 converts bidirectionally between RS-232 and RS-485 signals in a multipoint application.
+The above figure utilizes the MAX3162 to convert bi-directionally between RS-232 and RS-485 signals in a multi-point application.